aagiss/DSND_dogbreed/README.md

 On imagenet, reports from various sources do report better accuracy for Xception than Inception V3.
 Nevertheless the difference is minor (<1% or less) compared to our results (5% difference).

-Looking at the training logs of the two networks we saw that in Inception, validation loss stopped improving as soon as the 2nd epoch, although training loss continued to decline and validation accuracy did actually improved.
-I think this strange phenomenon can be attributed to the following: probability assigned by the softmax output of the network is initially consetrated on few classes, however as the model is trained the values of the non-max class increase and although the max class is the correct one probability is spread in such way that crossentropy descreases.
+Looking at the training logs of the two networks we saw that in Inception, validation loss <b>stopped improving</b> as soon as the 2nd epoch, although, needless to say, training loss continued to decline and, interestingly, validation accuracy did actually <b>improve</b>.
+I think this strange phenomenon , which is not overfitting yet as accuracy improves, can be attributed to the following: probability assigned by the softmax output of the network is initially consetrated on few classes, however as the model is trained the probability of the non-max classes increase and although the max class is the correct one, probability is spread in such way that crossentropy (i.e. our loss) increases.
+The max-class (i.e. prediction) continues to improve for a few epochs (before actually overfitting) but, due to the increasing spread of non-max classes, the overall loss increases.
+So with inception early-stopping guides us to stop before we should.
 We verified this intuition by adding 3 softmax output layers in the output (inception git branch).
 Adding a softmax output after a previous softmax output helps reduce the entropy of the result.
-When we did that difference in acuraccy between networks, dropped from 5% to 3%.
+When we did that, difference in acuraccy between networks, dropped from 5% to 3%.

 One aspect of the implementation that can be improved is about human detection.
 We do accuratelly detect human faces, however detecting whole human figures would be more challenging and usefull for the concept of this app.
 OpenCV does not include an out of shelf module for that task and developing one would require lots of training data we did not have access to.
 Thus, we chose to let this part for a future implementation.